auth0/docs/articles/applications/machine-to-machine.md

 ![Select Scopes](/media/articles/applications/m2m-quickstart.png)

-The quickstart tab will show you how to call your API using different programming languages.
+The Quick Start tab will show you how to call your API using different programming languages.

 To know how to accept and validate Access Tokens in your API implementation, check the [Backend Quickstarts](/quickstart/backend).